RHRafi2003/EDGE-Project/README.md

 ## ⚠️ Disclaimer

-> All activities documented in this project were conducted **exclusively in an isolated, locally-hosted virtual lab environment** for **educational purposes** as part of the BugsBD Limited Internship Programme 2025.
+> All activities documented in this project were conducted **exclusively in an isolated, locally-hosted virtual lab environment** for **educational purposes**.
 > No external, production, or third-party systems were targeted or affected.
 > This project complies with ethical hacking principles and responsible disclosure standards.